maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 You often look back on things your just learned and assume you knew/believed them all along.

+> ...deletion of your old, incorrect assumptions de-clutters your mind.
+Sure, you are lying to yourself, but it’s for a good cause.

 ## Texas Sharpshooter Fallacy